 10.4.7.
 Use of the Remote Announce Parameter

-The remote announce parameter of smb.conf can be used to forcibly ensure that all the NetBIOS names on a network get announced to a remote network.
-The syntax of the remote announce where:
+The remote announce parameter of smb.conf can be used to forcibly ensure that all the Net-BIOS names on a network get announced to a remote network.
+The syntax of the remote announce parameter is: